MAdriaansens/Phylogeny_of_CPA/README.md

+Kia ora,
+This is the github of the Phylogeny of CPA manuscript.

-All starting data is publically available data.
+All starting data is publicly available data.
 Resources used include HMMs and sequences from Pfam and proteomes/metadata from GTDB.
-NCBI proteomes/genomes was used to generate most of the Eukaryotic database.
+The Eukaryotic database was generated using NCBI proteomes/genomes.

+The process has 5 major steps.

+1) Database generation
+2) In house HMM generation
+3) Homology searches
+4) Data processing into figures
+5) Peparing sequences for and performing Tree inference
+6) RED tree inference

 On 16th of April 2025 GTDB released its latest version GTDB 226.
 On 5th May 2025 we started downloading this data, this included:
          - all metadata from Archaea and Bacteria
          - the proteomes from all representatives

+On the 6th of May 2025 the Eukaryotic proteomes were downloaded.
+Mitochondrial, Chloroplast and other non-chromosomal nucleotide sequences were downloaded on 14th of Ocotber 2025.

-After succesfull download all data will be compiled into a proteome database and tsv for both Archaea and Bacteria After which this homology searches will be performed
+After succesfull download all proteomic data will be compiled into a proteome database and tsv for both Archaea and Bacteria.

+After which this homology searches will be performed

 Explaining each directory: